sigpwny/uiuctf-2020-ctfd-theme/README.md

 As per https://docs.ctfd.io/en/latest/plugins.html and https://docs.ctfd.io/en/latest/themes.html you just have to do the following:
 - Copy and paste the uiuctf theme folder into /CTFd/themes
-- Replace \CTFd\plugins\ with the one in this repository
+- Replace /CTFd/plugins/ with the one in this repository
 - In the admin config tab (in your ctfd instance) you can upload the logo you want
-- Update the css in the admin config with the following code
+- Update the CSS head in the admin config with the following code

 ```css
 <style id="theme-color">